vikrant82/chat-analyzer/docs/user_guide.md

 Once logged in, you will be on the "Analyze Chats" screen.

-1.  **Select a Chat**: Your chats/rooms will be listed in the searchable dropdown.
+1.  **Select a Chat**: Your chats, rooms, or posts will be listed in the searchable dropdown.
 If the list is empty, click the **"Refresh List"** link to load them.
+See the platform-specific notes below for details.
 2.  **Select an AI Model**: Choose your preferred AI model from the list.
 A sensible default will be pre-selected if configured.
 3.  **Select a Date Range**: Use the date picker to choose the start and end dates.
 You can also select from pre-defined ranges like "Last 2 Days", "Last Week", etc. Date ranges are interpreted using your browser’s IANA timezone (Local-Day semantics).
 4.  **Configure Caching**: Use the "Enable caching for faster analysis" checkbox to enable or disable caching for the current analysis.